The Vascular Laboratory Research Grant

 - Curriculum vitae of the primary investigator.

 - Supporting documents including Institutional Review Board (IRB) approval letter.

-The research proposal should be no longer than 5 pages in total (not including references).
+The research proposal should be no more than 5 pages, not including references.
 The proposal should be typed, double-spaced using 12-point font with one inch margins.